This post may contain affiliate links. Please read my disclosure policy for more details.

-- Pour the dressing over and toss well and… buon appetito (enjoy)!
+- Pour the dressing over, toss well and… buon appetito (enjoy)!

-Flavor: chose ripe and juicy tomatoes (Plum, Roma, cherry, on the vine, work fine) and cut them into nice chunks.
+Choose ripe and juicy tomatoes (plum, Roma, cherry, on the vine, work fine) and cut them into nice chunks.
 Before you add the dressing, toss them well and if you notice they release too much water, just remove some.
-I don’t like when tomatoes are too watery, they water down the dressing and I end up with a pool of liquid at the bottom of the bowl and less flavor.
+You don’t want to water down the dressing and get a pool of liquid at the bottom of the bowl.

 HOW TO CHOOSE A GOOD EXTRA VIRGIN OLIVE OIL?